Capucccino/Project-Web-App-Architechtures/README.md

 * [Assignement 1](#Assignement-1)

 ## Assignement 1
+### Start the APP with Heroku
+Please click on this [link](https://waa-assignement-1.herokuapp.com/) to see the application online.
+You might need to register/create an account on [heroku](https://dashboard.heroku.com/) first.
+### Start the APP manualy

-to download all the node_modules you need first to write the following in your terminal :
+First download all the node_modules with the following command in your terminal :
 ```
 npm install i
 ```